teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 Names should be internet friendly.
 Is the .com domain available?
 Can you buy it at a reasonable price?
 Is the name SEO friendly?
 A name should be pronounceable and use an intuitive spelling.
 Does it sound natural in a sentence like "I just tried [name] and now my life is so much better"?

 Alexandra Watkins at [Eat My Words](http://eatmywords.com/tips/is-your-name-lame/#) offers great naming guidance for consumer products.
-Check out Dan Reeves at Messy Matters for [tech startup naming tips](http://messymatters.com/nominology/).
+[Dan Reeves' "Nominology"](http://messymatters.com/nominology/) article has more solid naming advice.
+He suggests reviewing names according to 7 dimensions: Evocativity, Brevity, Greppability, Googlability, Pronounceability, Spellability, and Verbability.

 **Unique:** After brainstorming a handful of strong potential trademarks, do a "clearance search" to see if anyone else is already using similar trademarks on similar products.
 The name can't be identical to competitors' names, and ideally shouldn't even be similar.
 Brainstorm 3 or 4 potential names and Google them (dig beyond the first page of results).
 If nothing turns up on Google, then search the [US Registered Trademark Database](tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk).